corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 #### Core initiating subflows

-Corda-provided initiating subflows are a little different to standard ones.
+Corda-provided initiating subflows are a little different from standard ones.
 They are versioned together with the platform, and their initiated counter-flows are registered explicitly.
 This eliminates the need for the `InitiatedBy` annotation.